IndrekHaav/photoprism-debian/README.md

 $ sudo ldconfig
 ```

-See <https://dl.photoprism.org/tensorflow/> for downloads for other platforms (like ARM).
+See <https://dl.photoprism.org/tensorflow/> for download URLs for other platforms (like ARM).

 ### System setup